lawsmd/Rock-Castle-Construction-Company/README.md

 ### ***Profit and Loss By Customer***

 Not much changes here, only an input customer parameter searched for in each transaction list using the LIKE statement.
 As with many of these reports, their current usefulness is limited until data expansion.
 Even though it is quite capable of it, and a frequently used feature at that, QuickBooks did not have any Expenses tied to their Customers/Jobs - only Vendors.
-Therefore, each customer carries only Revenue and present time.
+Therefore, each customer carries only Revenue at present time.

 ```
 {